 The general idea behind car depreciation for taxes is to spread the cost of a car out over its “useful life,” instead of writing off its whole cost the year you buy it.

-Useful life describes the amount of time it takes for your vehicle to lose 100% of its original value.
+The term “useful life” refers to the amount of time it takes for your vehicle to lose 100% of its original value.
 For tax purposes, the IRS generally considers five years to be standard for most vehicles.
 (In other words, your car has the life expectancy of a guinea pig).

 There are two basic methods to depreciate your vehicle for taxes: mileage and actual expenses.